Arden Community Association

 NOTICES & ANNOUNCEMENTS

 For those of you who may not be aware, the Maryland Therapeutic Riding (MTR) facility located right in the heart of the footprint of Arden on the Severn, offers many rewarding opportunities for everyone (adults and kids both).
-The ACA and our Entertainment & Special Events Committee met with MTR to discuss fundraising opportunities to benefit both organizations.
-We are happy to announce that MTR and ACA will be partnering on fundraising opportunities to mutually benefit both organizations, so keep an eye out for some ACA events to be held on MTR grounds in the future!
+The ACA and our Entertainment & Special Events Committee along with MTR are teaming up on fundraising opportunities to benefit both organizations.
 We are super excited to have the opportunity to partner together with our great neighbors and we look forward to what we can accomplish together!
-Be sure to check below for some upcoming MTR events as well.
 We hope to see you out and about, enjoying the fun that both ACA and MTR volunteers work hard to bring to you!

-The Arden Community Association (ACA) now has a permanent home on the social medial platform through a private FaceBook (FB) group called, "Arden on the Severn Neighbors of ACA".
+The Arden Community Association (ACA) now has a permanent home on the social medial platform through a private Facebook (FB) group called, "Arden Community Association Neighborhood Discussion Board".
 This group is intended for current Arden residents only to ensure the privacy and safety of its members.
 There are some membership questions you'll need to answer to join the group.

 Engage in neighbor discussions with the security of knowing you are only sharing with your neighbors